Mosasaurus: Extinction

 Mosasaurus went extinct as a result of the K-Pg extinction event; its last fossils were found at or close to the boundary, which is represented by the thick dark band separating the lighter and darker layers of this cliff.

 By the end of the Cretaceous, mosasaurs were at the height of their evolutionary radiation, and their extinction was a sudden event.
 During the late Maastrichtian, global sea levels dropped, draining the continents of their nutrient-rich seaways and altering circulation and nutrient patterns, and reducing the number of available habitats for Mosasaurus.
 The genus adapted by accessing new habitats in more open waters.
-The last fossils of Mosasaurus, which include those of M. hoffmannii and indeterminate species, occur up to the Cretaceous-Paleogene boundary (K-Pg boundary).
+The last fossils of Mosasaurus, which include those of M. hoffmanni and indeterminate species, occur up to the Cretaceous-Paleogene boundary (K-Pg boundary).
 The demise of the genus was likely a result of the Cretaceous-Paleogene extinction event which also wiped out the non-avian dinosaurs.
 Mosasaurus fossils have been found less than 15 m below the boundary in the Maastricht Formation, the Davutlar Formation in Turkey, the Jagüel Formation in Argentina, Stevns Klint in Denmark, Seymour Island, and Missouri.

-M. hoffmannii fossils have been found within the K-Pg boundary itself in southeastern Missouri between the Paleocene Clayton Formation and Cretaceous Owl Creek Formation.
+M. hoffmanni fossils have been found within the K-Pg boundary itself in southeastern Missouri between the Paleocene Clayton Formation and Cretaceous Owl Creek Formation.
 Fossil vertebrae from the layer were found with fractures formed after death.
 The layer was likely deposited as a tsunamite, alternatively nicknamed the "Cretaceous cocktail deposit".
 This formed through a combination of catastrophic seismic and geological disturbances, mega-hurricanes, and giant tsunamis caused by the impact of the Chicxulub asteroid that catalyzed the K-Pg extinction event.
 As well as physical destruction, the impact also blocked out sunlight leading to a collapse of marine food webs.
 Any Mosasaurus surviving the immediate cataclysms by taking refuge in deeper waters would have died out due to starvation from a loss of prey.